ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/beats-pro-headphones-give-away.markdown

   \ rotating ear cups providing a comfortable fit for long hours.</p> \r\n<p>With\
   \ a solid interior sound platform, these headphones let you hear rich highs and\
   \ the kind of bass that resonates deep in your chest.
 Also, they are made with an\
-  \ aluminum gunmetal frame and high-quality leather ear cups for added comfort.</p>"
+  \ aluminium gunmetal frame and high-quality leather ear cups for added comfort.</p>"
 section3-content: "<p>Competition closes on June 27th so hurry up! complete the form\
   \ below and don’t miss out on this amazing chance to get the headphones that will\
   \ make blow your mind away, the Beats Pro!</p>\r\n<p>Good luck!</p>"